Nerve injuries in children

 If your child’s injury is more severe, your provider may order additional tests, such as:

+• Electromyogram (EMG) This evaluates electrical activity produced by skeletal muscles.
 A nerve conduction study, which measures how well individual nerves can send an electrical signal from the spinal cord to the muscles.

-What are the causes of Nerve Injuries?
+What are the causes of nerve injuries in children?

 Nerve damage has a variety of causes from anatomical and postural problems, to trauma from falls or accidents, to repetitive stress from certain activities.

-How are Nerve Injuries treated?
+How are nerve injuries in children treated?

-If your child is diagnosed with a nerve injury, his or her provider will determine the location, degree and cause before prescribing treatments.
 If the pain is severe, your child may require a nerve block procedure.
 Nerve blocks are performed by injecting numbing medication around the nerves that carry the pain.
 Depending on the age of your child, the nerve block may be performed while your child is under general anesthesia.

 • Pain relievers – over-the-counter or prescription